roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 ## Problem statement<a id='ps'></a>
 The aviation safety authority is the body in a country that licenses pilots, registers the aircrafts and oversees the overall safety.
 Safety management systems help organisations identify safety risks before they become bigger problems.
 Civil Aviation Requirements require the aviation industry to put safety management systems in place as an extra layer of protection to help save lives.

 Most people believe that aviation accidnets are individual incidents.
-On an average there are 200 events(accidents+incidents) that occur across the world.
+On an average there are 200 events(accidents+incidents) that occur every year across the world.
 It may seem like a small number compared to road accidents, but considering the technology and the money involved in this industry, it is a large number.

 <a id='data'></a>